EOLCS Application and Fees

 For help with an EOLCS application or an account, you can download the EOLCS User Guide.

-The new EOLCS fee structure—effective December 15, 2015—is shown below and can be downloaded.
+The new EOLCS fee structure—effective November 1, 2017—is shown below.
 Licensing fees are reviewed annually and are subject to change.

 |Fee Type||Fee (USD)|